Stanford-STAGES/utility/edf_transcode/readme.txt

 ## examples

-To simplify a set of .edf files in place (i.e. rewrite them):
+To simplify a set of .edf files in a directory (i.e. rewrites them in place):

 ```matlab
 psgPath ='/var/psg/STNF';